 1. Microsoft Power BI

-Do you want to explore insights hidden in your data through dashboards and reports?
-Microsoft Power BI provides you with up-to-the-minute analytics with enhanced security, simplicity, and visibility.
-It helps your team members make informed decisions through data-driven solutions.
+Do you want to explore insights hidden in your data through dashboards and reports generated by analytics software?
+Microsoft Power BI provides you with up-to-the-minute eCommerce analytics with enhanced security, simplicity, and visibility.
+It helps your team members make informed decisions through data-driven solutions and improve conversion rate.

 Some of the top features of Microsoft BI is:

 - Built-in AI capabilities